melizalab/py-ewave/README.rst

 be appended to files that terminate in something other than a data chunk, and multiple data chunks are not supported.

+Memory mapping is only supported for read-only modes on Windows.

 Users interested in access to more complex WAVE and non-WAVE files and who do not mind external library dependencies should consider one of these wrappers to libsndfile: